Kozea/WeasyPrint/docs/install.rst

 .. [#] GdkPixbuf is actually optional.
 Without it, PNG is the only
        supported raster image format: JPEG, GIF and others are not available.

-.. [#] CairoSVG is actually optional.
-Without it, SVG images are not supported.

 .. [#] … or some other workaround.
 Symbolic links to the system packages
        in the virtualenv’s ``site-packages`` directory should work.